macrisconstantine/mario-database/README.md

 - The `actions` table stores all the possible actions any given character can perform (i.e. `run`, `jump`, etc.).
 - The `character_actions` table links characters by `character_id` to the actions they can perform by `action_id`.
 - The `sounds` table stores a collection of sounds that can be connected to any of the characters.
+## Website
+After finishing the database, I wanted some way to show the database.
+But GitHub Pages only allows for static sites (no databases allowed).
+Turns out a database can be transformed into a JSON file, which can be fed to an HTML page, even in a static site.
+So I did this, and was quite happy with the result.
+Click on the image at the top of this `README.md`.